postback/beschermcomite-doodle/README.md

 * Work on accessibility
 * Complete the docs (as if I'll ever get so far...)
 * Get things like AirBrake configurable or something
+* The migrations are really a pita, when they run it always claims some columsn already exist, lets fix those, maybe delete them all from the codebase and test if we can setup  this thing from the onset?
+* Also: add installation instructions